RampNetwork/whacked-blocks-2018/challenges.md

 Use Open Banking (think bank database read/write access) to connect bank world with blockchain one.

 ### Use cases
- * copy Tether system
+ * copy Tether system (but pls make it auditable, k?)
- * be your own Tether (CEB - cebulion token network)
+ * Issue you own stable coin using funds stored in your private bank account ($CEB - cebulion token network)
- * build Ramp
+ * api wrapper smart contract <-> OBP - programmatic money
- * api wrapper smart contract <-> OBP - programming money
+ * Blockchain credit card [see previous challenge]

 ### Technical details